-The ITCILO, in close cooperation with ILO's ACTEMP and ACTRAV Bureaux and SKILLS branch, organizes for the first time this course dedicated to social partners' representatives to reflect and discuss their involvement in skills development systems, building on best practices from all around the world.
-Their contribution at national, sectoral and enterprise levels is key to ensure the relevance and quality of training programmes and minimizing skills mismatches towards improved sustainability of businesses and enhanced opportunities for decent work.
-This eLearning training offer is part of ITCILO's Skills Development portfolio, which targets worldwide capacity building needs to support the implementation of TVET and skills development programs.
+Are you a member, a staff or a representative of an employers' or workers' organization interested in skills development?
+The ITCILO, in close cooperation with ILO's ACTEMP and ACTRAV Bureaux and SKILLS branch, organizes this e-learning course dedicated to social partners' representatives to reflect and discuss their involvement in skills development systems, building on best practices from all around the world, to enable your organization to be more effective in this area.
+Your contribution at national, sectoral and enterprise levels is key to ensure the relevance and quality of training programmes and minimizing skills mismatches towards improved sustainability of businesses and enhanced opportunities for decent work.
+This eLearning training offer is part of the ITCILO's extensive Skills Development portfolio, which targets worldwide capacity building needs to support the implementation of TVET and skills development programs around the globe.

 The aim of the course is to build the capacities of employers’ and workers’ organizations to improve the social partners’ engagement in skills systems, adopting successful approaches and tools to foster different forms of involvement.